khangbkk23/LLMEngineeringPractice/README.md

 # LLMEngineeringPractice
-This project for learning purpose.
+This project is configured and modified for learning LLM models purpose.